uhcs2320/hwZero/README.md

 # hw0, Minutes of Action.
-Due: Thursday September 8th.
+Due: Thursday September 8th at 10:00 p.m.

 ## Update: Accounts information was given during class on Thursday 9/1.
 If you missed it, then ask me (Aleman) via email.